WorkingClassKid/PzPy_Discord/README.md

 - Send server online/offline message to the discord channel
 - Update the MapHandler to support modded map (if possible and not before PZ build 42)(low priority)

-# NOTICE
-I'm not an expert programmer....
-I program in my spare time for fun and I learn everything by myself....
-I'm (not) sorry to the purists if the code is not optimal.
-But at least it works and I have fun making it :-)

 ## Commands (prefix: `!`):
 ```
 MapHandler: